MrMoneyDeveloper/Girlfriend-Website/README.md

 ## Content Sections

 The webpage is organized into the following sections, each designed to showcase a different aspect of the celebration.
-Below is an outline of all eight sections and the intended content for each:
+Below is an outline of all six sections and the intended content for each:

 1. **Hero Section (Home):** This is the top banner of the page, setting the festive tone.
 It features a big **“Happy Birthday”** message as the title (which can be personalized to include her name or nickname, e.g. *“Happy Birthday, Bubs!”*), and a subtitle or tagline.
 For example, the tagline could be *“Celebrating another year of joy”* (as a placeholder) or something more personal.
 The hero may also display **the date** (July 18, 2025) to mark the occasion.
 The Vanta fog background is prominently visible here, creating a moving backdrop of pinkish fog.
 The text in this section is animated (via Textillate) to appear with a flourish.
-There is also a call-to-action button labeled “Send Wishes” that scrolls down to the contact section, inviting friends or family to contribute their wishes.

 2. **Our Story (About):** This section highlights the couple’s story and important milestones together.
 A suitable photo of the couple or Klerissa is displayed here (for example, a cute profile picture or a picture from when they first met).
 The content is a narrative or paragraph about how far they’ve come:

    * It can talk about **how they met and their first date** – for instance, mentioning that on their first date Klerissa even picked out new clothes for him, essentially giving him a sense of style he lacked before.
 This is a touching memory that shows her influence on him.
-   * It should celebrate **reaching the 3-month anniversary** of their relationship.
-(They’ve made it past 3 months together as of 2025/07/18, which is a meaningful milestone he’s proud of.)
+   * It should celebrate **reaching the 4-month anniversary** of their relationship.
+(They’ve made it past 4 months together as of 2025/07/18, which is a meaningful milestone he’s proud of.)
    * It can mention overcoming **long-distance challenges** – acknowledging that being apart hasn’t been easy, but their bond has stayed strong.
 This emphasizes the effort and commitment in the relationship.

    The tone here is warm and appreciative, giving an overview of their journey so far.
-For example, the text might read: *“From our first date (where you literally gave me a style makeover!) to today – 3 months later – every moment with you has been amazing.
+For example, the text might read: *“From our first date (where you literally gave me a style makeover!) to today – 4 months later – every moment with you has been amazing.
 Even doing long-distance, we’ve made it work and grown closer every day.”* This sets a heartfelt context for the celebration.

 3. **Favorites:** This section is all about **Klerissa’s favorite things**.
 It’s a fun, personal section to show that he remembers and cherishes the things she loves.
 The content can be presented as a short paragraph or a list of favorites, such as: